 Firmware versions 1.7 or later are capable of transmitting a special V2A video/audio test pattern.
-This pattern may be used directly to measure a system's relative video/audio timing delays, or recorded for later use.
+This pattern may be used directly to measure a system's relative video/audio timing delays, or you can record the pattern for later use.
 To manually configure an X75HD/X75SD unit to output this test pattern, follow these steps:

-- 1. If an X75HD sub-module is present, perform the following steps to enable the HD TSG: - i.
-Navigate to the Video Setup>Processing>HD TSG & Slide menu. - ii.
+- 1. If an X75HD sub-module is present, perform the following steps to enable the HD TSG: - Navigate to the Video Setup > Processing > HD TSG & Slide menu. - ii.
 Set the HD-TSG Select parameter to Color Bars 100%. - iii.
-Set the HD-TSG Enable parameter to On. - 2.
+Back up one level and set the HD-TSG Enable parameter to On. - 2.
 Enable the SD TSG by performing the following steps: - i.
-Navigate to the Video Setup>Processing>SD TSG & Slide menu. - ii.
-Ensure that the Keyer/TSG Insert parameter is configured to the correct video path. - iii.
-Set the SD-TSG Select parameter to Bars 100%. - iv.
-Set the SD-TSG Enable parameter to On.

-3. Set all audio left-channel outputs to Tone 3 and all audio right-channel outputs to Tone 4.

-4. Navigate to the Video/Audio Timing menu and set the V2A Tx Enable parameter to Enable.
+Enter the Video Setup > Processing > SD TSG & Slide menu. - ii.
+Select the Keyer/TSG Insert parameter and ensure it is configured to the correct video path. - iii.
+Back up one level and then set the SD-TSG Select parameter to Bars 100%. - iv.
+Back up one level and then set the SD-TSG Enable parameter to On. - 3.
+Set all audio left-channel outputs to Tone3/V2A-L and all audio right-channel outputs to Tone4/V2A-R by following this path: Audio Setup > Routing > Output > (select your audio output). - 4.
+Navigate to Video/Audio Timing in the main menu and then set the V2A Tx Enable parameter to Enable.